 There are 6 books in the Liz series, centered around the class lizard’s adventures.
 Liz Looks for a Home is our favorite in this set.
 There are even Magic School Bus easy readers, including one we used when studying dentists and teeth called The Magic School Bus and the Missing Tooth.

 We loved The Search for the Missing Bones, which we used to learn the major bones of the human body.
 We use these as a read aloud during a unit.
-Makayla, at age 8, has read all the Magic School Bus books and narrowed her favorites down to two.
+Makayla, at age 8, has read all the MSB books and narrowed her favorites down to two.
 The Magic School Bus Meets the Rot Squad from the TV series is all about decomposition.
 Her favorite from the chapter books is Penguin Puzzle, where the bus ends up in Antarctica.

 Take a field trip from your home with any of the Magic School Bus library!